odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

 Certificate
 ~~~~~~~~~~~

-In order to generate the electronic invoice signature, a digital certificate with the extension ``.pfx``
+In order to generate the electronic invoice signature, a digital certificate with the extension
-is required, proceed to this section and load your file and password.
+``pfx`` is required, proceed to this section and load your file and password.

 .. image:: media/Chile03_3.png
    :align: center